 How long does the battery last on the Audio-Technica ATH-M50xBT2?

 Like its predecessor, the ATH-M50xBT2 has long battery life, aided by the lack of battery-hungry features like active noise cancellation.
-When subjected to constant music playback peaking at 75dB(SPL), the headset lasts a whopping 64 hours and 51 minutes.
+When subjected to constant music playback peaking at 75dB(SPL), the headset lasts a whopping 64 hours, 51 minutes.
 This is one of the best battery scores we’ve ever seen.
 A long-lasting battery often helps extend the life of a battery and therefore, your headset too.

 How does the Audio-Technica ATH-M50xBT2 sound?

 Whether we measure by the standards of consumer-friendly or studio-oriented house curve, the Audio-Technica ATH-M50xBT2 scores highly.
 You can listen for pleasure or close analysis so long as you understand the slight quirks.
 In general, the frequency response looks pretty conservative, without a lot of exaggerations to any frequency.

 Mids and upper-bass frequencies experience some under-emphasis, which is more typical in consumer headphones.
 The slight dip (relative to the lower frequencies) at 300Hz will be audible, but shouldn’t pose a big issue unless you listen to predominantly bass-heavy music.
-Overall, treble reproduction closely follows our ideal, though again conservatively, landing a couple of decibels quieter.
+Overall, treble reproduction closely follows our ideal, though again conservatively, landing a few decibels quieter.

 Using the Connect app, the ATH-M50xBT2 suits some EQ tweaking well.
 Because of the under-emphasis in most frequencies, you are less likely to run into major distortion territory should you choose to boost a frequency range.

 Lows, mids, and highs

 You won’t get a super bassy default sound on the ATH-M50xBT2, which is generally a good thing for those with versatile music tastes.
-There’s little auditory masking, and I can still perfectly hear the bass in the verse of The Rats are Coming! the Werewolves Are Here! by Doleful Lions.
+I can perfectly hear the bass in the verse of The Rats are Coming! the Werewolves Are Here! by Doleful Lions.
 The headset doesn’t quite have the oomph that you feel from a kick drum, but with the under-emphasized mids, it’s easier to hear the bass than from a headset with a more platonic frequency response.
 Jonathan Scott’s tenor voice sounds perfectly audible, with clean rhythm guitar, bass, and drums in the verse.
-Cymbals in particular cut through without sounding too loud and with good harmonic volume.
+Cymbals cut through without sounding too loud and with good harmonic volume.